rumca-js/Django-link-archive/README_ui.md

-# Link lists

-Available link display types
+Program can operate in various setups, scenarios, but mainly there are three types of views

- - standard view
+ - standard view, designed for RSS news reading
- - similar to YouTube
+ - galler view, similar to YouTube
- - similar to web search engine
+ - search engine view

 ## Standard list